Bright skies and blue seas at Treyarnon in Cornwall

 Treyarnon Youth Hostel

-The youth hostel is open all year round and as hostels go is pretty top of the range (and I’ve tried a few!)
-In fact it’s so popular that there’s not a bed left for August this year and they’re taking bookings already for summer 2009.
+The hostel is open all year round and as hostels go is pretty top of the range (and I’ve tried a few!)
+In fact it’s so popular that its always booked out well ahead for the summer months.
 But better to try an out of season break before the crowds hit Cornwall and you can have the place to yourself.

 Dining area at Treyarnon Youth Hostel